 Babbel is an interactive app that offers lessons of many languages, including Russian, aiming to be a decent substitution for real-life classroom lessons.
 It isn’t free, but you can take a free trial.
 The essentials – a way to introduce yourself and say where you’re from – are presented first.
 Each subsequent lesson is designed to enhance your ability to communicate in a practical situation.
 There are three modules available – the basic courses, the grammar courses, and additional ones, like Russian idioms and numbers.
 You can start as a beginner and advance to an intermediate level by using Babbel.
 Read our Babbel review.

 This app is quite different from the “cannon” language learning resources.
 It is a compilation of videos in Russian (among other languages), supplemented by the interactive captions, so you can have a pleasant time watching interesting stuff and learning on the way as if you had someone to explain everything to you in real time.
 While there is a free trial available, you’ll need to subscribe to enjoy the benefits.
-Unfortunately, I was pretty underwhelmed when I tried FluentU.
+Unfortunately, I felt the price was a bit high for what it offered.
 Read the full review.

 FSI language courses were developed by Foreign Service Institute – U. S. Department of State using the FAST methodology (Familiarization & Short-Term Training).
 FSI Russian Fast Course covers the essentials comprehensively, and includes textbooks and audio recordings.
 These materials are considerably old and a bit old-fashioned, without any interactive solutions or flashcards – you might even need a teacher to guide through – but they are very thorough and entirely free.

 Lingualift was designed by experts from Harvard, Oxford, and Stanford.
 They offer courses in a few languages which are accessible for independent learners.
 Their lessons are quite similar to an online textbook, with more of a focus on reading and learning about Russian culture.
 However, there are better options for learning to speak.
 Read the full review.